4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 Maternity photography is about drama, emotion, and beauty.
 Colored smoke delivers all three:

-- Smoke creates a natural frame -- The billowing clouds draw the eye toward the subject without competing with her
+• Smoke creates a natural frame.
+Billowing clouds draw the eye toward the subject without competing with her.

-- Color tells a story -- Red, white, and blue for a July 4th baby; pink or blue for a gender reveal tied to the holiday
+• Color tells a story.
+Red, white, and blue for a July 4th baby; pink or blue if you're tying in a gender reveal.

 Safety First: Using Smoke Bombs During Pregnancy

-- Shoot outdoors only -- Fresh air disperses smoke immediately.
-Never use smoke bombs in enclosed spaces.
+• Shoot outdoors only.
+Fresh air disperses smoke immediately.
+Never use smoke bombs in an enclosed space.

-- Keep distance -- The expecting mother should stand at least 6-8 feet from active smoke bombs.
-An assistant holds or places the smoke; she poses at a safe distance.
+• Keep distance.
+The expecting mother should stand at least 6-8 feet from any active can.
+An assistant holds or places the smoke; she poses well back from it.

-- Consult your doctor -- We always recommend any expecting mother discuss outdoor photoshoot plans with her OB or midwife before the session.
+• Consult her doctor.
+We recommend any expecting mother run an outdoor photoshoot plan past her OB or midwife first.

-- Short exposure time -- A typical maternity smoke bomb session is 5-10 minutes of active smoke.
-Brief outdoor exposure at distance is very different from prolonged indoor exposure.
+• Keep it brief.
+A typical maternity smoke session is 5-10 minutes of active smoke.
+Short outdoor exposure at distance is very different from prolonged indoor exposure.

 10 4th of July Maternity Photoshoot Ideas